 Cross-Petitions for Divorce in Carmel, IN

-Take Control of Your Divorce with Our Hamilton County Family Law Attorneys
+Take Control of Your Divorce with Our Indianapolis Family Law Attorneys

 In the state of Indiana, anyone can file for a divorce from their spouse at any time and for any reason – this is directly caused by the fact that Indiana is a no-fault divorce state.
 While there is obviously some benefits to this system, such as being able to file at one’s own convenience and pace, there are also some opportunities for downsides or disadvantages.